levid/monstars.js/README.md

 		</ul>

 Controllers handle all View events to make changes to the Model, and then re-render the view.
 Controllers either specify an element, or use the name of the Controller to own an element.
 The controller then observes events delegated from within this container.
-All HTML inside the container should be a View.

 		var RecipesController = new Class({
 				list: function(recipes) {